The human soul (nafs); Perceptionsfrom the earlySufi masters

-After recognizing the fact that nafs may lead the human astray and be a threat for his/her Hereafter, it becomes crucial to possess not only the knowledge of how to prevent from its deceits, but also to comprehend the ways how nafs works.
-This is not an easy task because it requires one to deal with the inner self and not his physicality.
-In other words, it is a spiritual struggle and not a materialistic one.
+After recognizing the fact that nafs may lead the human astray and be a threat for his/her Hereafter, it becomes crucial to possess not only the knowledge of how to prevent oneself from its deceits but also to comprehend the ways how nafs works.
+Such a task is not an easy one for the fact that it is an inner struggle that requires one to work or discipline his/her carnal-self through ways of attentiveness, analysis, reflections, and Islamic practices.

-In the famous book Al-Risālah al-Qushayriyyah, written by Abū al-Qāsim al-Qushayri (d. h.
-464, 1072), when mentioning about the al-nafs, the author states two main categories of the human soul where deficiencies fall in.
-The first one is the category of sins and the acts of disobediences, acquired by one self.
-As for the second, Qushayri mentions the category of one’s inherent base morals.
-This includes bad morals like pride, envy, wrath, spite, bad temper, lack of tolerance and similar character traits.
+In the famous book Al-Risālah al-Qushayriyyah, written by Abū al-Qāsim al-Qushayri (d.1072), when talking about the nafs, the author states two main categories of the human soul where deficiencies fall in.
+The first one is the category of sins and acts of disobedience, acquired by oneself.
+As for the second, Qushayri mentions the category of one’s inherent base ethics, which includes dreadful values, like, pride, envy, wrath, spite, bad temper, lack of tolerance, and similar character traits.

-Qushayri also mentions the most difficult and objectionable characteristic of the soul (al-nafs) is that it imagines that there is something good about it and that it deserves respect.
-The author includes this to be an act of polytheism.
+Qushayri also mentions the most objectionable and challenging characteristic of the nafs is that it imagines that there is something good about it and that it deserves respect.
+The author includes this to be an act of polytheism.”

 This characteristic leads many people astray.
 Some people, because they possess wealth or higher status, demand respect from others.
-This tendency of the soul is a satanic attribute and it is the source of many other negative traits.
-It is mentioned in the Qur’an that when Joseph (pbuh) talked about his nafs, he said, “Nor do I absolve my own self (of blame): the (human) soul is certainly prone to evil, unless my Lord do bestow His Mercy: but surely my Lord is Oft-forgiving, Most Merciful.”
+This tendency of the soul is an evil attribute, and it is the source of many other negative traits.
+It is mentioned in the Qur’an that when Joseph (pbuh) talked about his nafs, he said, “Nor do I absolve my own self (of blame): the (human) soul is certainly prone to evil, unless my Lord does bestow His Mercy: but surely my Lord is Oft-forgiving, Most Merciful.”

 Seeking God’s assistance